-- shipping from the factory.
+- Note: The drain cocks are opened before shipping from the factory.
 Marine gear ZF25A does not have a drain cock on the marine gear cooler. - 1.
-Open all coolant drain cocks. - Allow to drain completely.
+Open all coolant drain cocks. - 2.
+Allow to drain completely.
 Dispose of waste properly. - 3.
-Close all the drain cocks. - Fill coolant tank and reservoir with appropriate coolant.
+Close all the drain cocks. - 4.
+Fill coolant tank and reservoir with appropriate coolant.
 See Engine Coolant Specifications on page 55 and Checking and Adding Coolant on page 56.